Local Law 152

 How long do I have to make repairs?
 Following the official inspection, you have 120 days from the date of inspection to address all minor issues.
 An additional 60 days can be applied for to address major issues.

-Pre-Inspections – Our trained team will inspect your building using a DOB approved Combustible Gas Indicator (CGI) following the same path and cover the same gas piping.
-These can be performed at any time and will provide you the opportunity to review, plan and budget for any required that may be necessary with less strict timeframe for work completion
+Pre-Inspections – Our trained team will inspect your building using a DOB approved Combustible Gas Indicator (CGI) following the same path and cover as your gas piping.
+These can be performed at any time and will provide you the opportunity to review, plan and budget for any required that may be necessary without the stress of fines and deadlines for non-compliance.

-** We recommend performing Pre-Inspection to help identify possible areas of concern before official inspections**
+** We recommend performing Pre-Inspection to help identify possible areas of concern before more costly official inspections**

 Official Inspections – Our Licensed Master Plumber will fully inspect your building according to code